ssiops/starshard/README.md

 Each application can define routes of their own and access one exclusive database.
 Accounts can be shared throughout all applications.

+### Getting Started
+First make sure you have grunt, if you don't know what it is, see [http://gruntjs.com/](http://gruntjs.com/).

+Compile LESS styles, uglify and minify js files using `grunt`

+Make sure mongodb and redis are running.

+Init database and stard static files using `node init.js`

+Now you can start the server `node server.js`.

 ### Base system

 #### Routes